-Fiscal policy had been boosting economic growth modestly for several quarters, but had little effect this quarter.
-The decline from the fourth quarter is attributable to the stepdown in state and local spending and the waning of the effects of increases in federal social welfare and tax credit payments from early 2019.
-COVID is likely to change the trajectory of the FIM substantially as the federal government offsets some of the decline in economic activity resulting from the shutting of large parts of the economy to protect the public health.
-The FIM is a gauge of how much deeper the Covid-19 recession would be if not for local, state and federal fiscal policy.

 The pandemic had only small effects on the FIM in the first quarter.
 Most notably, the real output of the state and local sector was held down by school closings and the switch to online learning.
 Although teachers continued to be paid, the hours of instruction fell.
 (The Bureau of Economic Analysis marked up the deflator in order to show lower real spending despite the same nominal spending.)
 In addition, the contribution of federal health spending to the FIM declined, reflecting a decline in Medicaid expenditures that is likely related to the pandemic.

-We expect the FIM to increase sharply in the second quarter, reflecting both automatic stabilizers (taxes that automatically fall and spending that automatically increases when economic activity declines) as well as large fiscal packages enacted by Congress, including $268 billion in expanded unemployment insurance benefits, $660 billion in forgivable loans to smaller businesses, $300 billion in in checks to taxpayers, and $140 billion in help for public health and hospitals.
-Spending by state and local governments, however, is likely to fall over coming months, reflecting lower staffing needs while some offices and schools are closed, and hiring cutbacks in response to revenue shortfalls.
-Indeed employment by state and local governments in April was about 5% below the level in February.
+Looking forward, tax and spending policies, due to both automatic stabilizers and legislation enacted in the first quarter, will contribute significantly to growth for the remainder of the year into the first quarter of 2021.
+The FIM will hit the highest level historically – more than doubling the impact to economic growth seen during the Great Recession.
+But as the effects of the legislation wane in the middle of 2021, we see a sharp decline in fiscal policies contribution to growth.

+The impact of taxes and government transfers on the pace of GDP growth depends on the marginal propensities to consume – for instance, how much households spend versus how much they save from the $1,200/person payment that the CARES Act provided to most households.
+Estimating the impact of the Paycheck Protection Program on GDP is particularly difficult as it is too soon to know what share of those grants went to businesses that would have otherwise laid employees off—in which case the effects on GDP are quick and sizable—and what share should be viewed more like standard business tax cuts that have only small near-term effects on business spending.

+We’ve assumed the MPCs from these grants, of which roughly 80% are dedicated to the PPP program, reflect 3/4ths of the usual MPCs from corporate tax cuts and the remaining to social benefits.
+Due to the progressivity of the transfers —particularly the increase in unemployment benefits—we have hastened the consumption of social benefits.
+We have also quickened consumption of personal income taxes.
+On the other hand, the effects of lockdown and social distancing could reduce consumption.
+Given all these uncertainties, we are presenting rough estimates that capture the basic stance of fiscal policy.
+The exact timing and magnitudes might be off.
+We will continue to update the FIM as more information becomes available.

 The Fiscal Impact Measure goes back to 2000.
 It traces the significant federal fiscal stimulus during and after the Great Recession, the subsequent tightening of federal spending in the 2012-14 period, and the smaller effects that local, state, and federal fiscal policies had on the pace of economic growth in the last year.

 On July 26, the Hutchins Center updated the methodology for the FIM.
 In particular, the FIM now reflects contributions of fiscal policy beyond those that would occur if government purchases, taxes, and transfers were growing with the longer-run potential path of the economy.
 For more on these changes, see our updated methodology ».
 You can also read our Guide to the FIM ».